m00ninite/recurring_donations/README.md

 # What this do?
-This builds a cron script and keysend for you based on the options you choose.
+This builds a cron script and keysend script based on the options you choose.
+The resulting script will automatically send sats on a recurring basis to a node of your choice.

 No sats are sent until you run the generated script or add it to your crontab.

 # How do?